wspace/hapyli/tutorial/variablesandtheheap.md

 ## Local Variables As Pointers

-The HaPyLi Standard Library defines the "alloc" function which is similar to the "malloc" function in C. It accepts a single parameter indicating the size of the array to allocate and returns a pointer to that array.
+The HaPyLi Standard Library defines the `alloc` function which is similar to the `malloc` function in C. It accepts a single parameter indicating the size of the array to allocate and returns a pointer to that array.

-While C provides both "malloc" and "free", there is no equivalent to "free" in HaPyLi.
+While C provides both `malloc` and `free`, there is no equivalent to `free` in HaPyLi.
 Sorry, I never wrote one.
 The HaPyLi Standard Library is unfinished.
 You can write your own, however, if it's so important to you.
 I'll explain everything you need to know in order to do that in the next section.
-For now, here are examples of "alloc".
+For now, here are examples of `alloc`.

 [File: alloc.hpl](./alloc.hpl)